What is an Easement?

 Private Storm Water

-Council does not have information relating to the private storm water pipelines around the perimeter of dwellings/buildings.
-Property owners requiring the alignment of private pipelines on their property will have to engage a plumber to conduct a site analysis or cctv investigation.
+Council does not hold information relating to the private storm water pipelines around the perimeter of dwellings/buildings.
+Property owners requiring the alignment of private pipelines on their property must engage a plumber to conduct a site analysis or CCTV investigation.

 Related documents